 2019 social research conducted by Agriculture Victoria surveyed 556 growers.
-Of these, 138 were growers of produce considered high-risk in the scope of that research.
+Of these, 138 were growers of produce in the scope of that research.
 Of the 138 growers, 53% reported using a third party food safety scheme, with 73% reporting they used Freshcare.